neuragicus/spectrum-api/README.md

 The Spectrum API is designed to:
 - Perform signal spectrum analysis using FFT
 - Process time-domain signals and extract frequency components
-- Return frequency, magnitude, and phase information
+- Return frequency, magnitude and phase information
 - Provide a RESTful interface with authentication
 - Optimize performance using PyFFTW with caching capabilities

 ## Dependencies and Tools

-This project uses Poetry for dependency management with the following package groups.
+This project uses Poetry for dependency management with production, test and development requirements groups.
-See pyproject.toml to check the app production, test and development requirements.
+See [pyproject.toml](pyproject.toml) to review requirements.

 ## API Endpoints